 Perfect Sirloin Steak

-Arguably the king of all steaks and a firm favourite of chefs and home cooks alike, the sirloin steak is a real winner or steak night.
+Arguably the king of all steaks and a firm favourite of chefs and home cooks alike, the sirloin steak is the real winner of steak night.
 Wonderfully marbled, it's thick rim of fat renders when cooked and bastes the meat in the pan.

-Once the fat is nicely caramelized you can turn the steak to cook on one side.
+Once the fat is nicely caramelized you can turn the steak to cook on one side, making sure your pan is smoking hot.
 Cook for a minute and a half on both sides, for a medium rare cook and then turn down the heat.

 Add a large knob of butter, the slightly bashed clove of garlic, rosemary and thyme and cook your steak in the foaming butter for another minute on each side.

 Place the steak on a plate, pour over the buttery, herby mixture and leave to rest for 4-5 minutes.